 This procedure is an examination for halting processes such as receiving and shipping at the time of the physical count to ensure nothing is being handled and goes unaccounted for.
 So that unnecessary inventory item is excluded.

 2. Physical Inventory Count Observation

 In this make sure that the auditors are relaxed with the procedures you use to count the inventory.
-Auditors will discuss the procedures to count and observe the count as they are being done, test counts of the inventory themselves and also trace the counts for the amounts recorded by the counters of the company and verify that all inventory count tags were accounted for.
+Auditors will discuss the procedures to count and observe the count as they are being done, test counts of the inventory themselves, and also trace the counts for the amounts recorded by the counters of the company and verify that all inventory count tags were accounted for.

 3. Reconcile the Inventory Count to the General Ledger

-Inventory audit help to reconciling items investigation to determine the root reason.
+Inventory audit help to reconcile items investigation to determine the root reason.
 They trace certain error-prone in the company’s general ledger to verify that the counted balance was carried forward into companies accounting records.